White Blood Cells: Reception

 White Blood Cells received widespread acclaim.
 Review aggregating website Metacritic reports a normalized score of 86 out of 100 based on 16 reviews, indicating "universal acclaim".
 This makes White Blood Cells the White Stripes' second highest-scoring album on the website as of 2024.
 It drew praise in the United Kingdom on its initial release, and after its reissue by V2, was acclaimed in the United States; outlets of both territories praised the band's "back to basics" approach.

-AllMusic editor Heather Phares wrote, "Jack and Meg White's third effort for Sympathy for the Record Industry wraps their powerful, deceptively simple style around meditations on fame, love, and betrayal... it's precisely this mix of strength and sweetness, among other contrasts, that makes the White Stripes so intriguing.
+As observed by AllMusic editor Heather Phares, "Jack and Meg White's third effort for Sympathy for the Record Industry wraps their powerful, deceptively simple style around meditations on fame, love, and betrayal... it's precisely this mix of strength and sweetness, among other contrasts, that makes the White Stripes so intriguing.
 Likewise, White Blood Cells' ability to surprise old fans and win over new ones makes it one of the Stripes' finest albums."

 Writers at NME said "This is the house of the Rising Stars: the lyrics are great, the attitude unmistakable. [...]
 Great songs, a great look and self-discipline, too.
 Rock'n'roll might have been the ruin of many a poor boy, but White Stripes are made guys."
 Dan Killan and Ryan Schreiber of Pitchfork said that "Jack and Meg White summon the Holy Spirit and channel it through 16 perfectly concise songs of longing, with dirty, distorted electric guitar cranked to maximum amplification, crashing, bruised drums, and little else.
 They don't innovate rock; they embody it."
 Rolling Stone said that, on White Blood Cells, "Jack's Delta-roadhouse fantasies, Detroit-garage-rock razzle and busted-love lyricism, as well as Meg's toy-thunder drumming all peaked at once."
 Joe Hagan of The New York Times declared that the White Stripes "have made rock rock again by returning to its origins as a simple, primitive sound full of unfettered zeal."